PEERS® – the social skills course our community’s been waiting for!

 * Each session builds upon the previous week

-Meet our social coaches
+Meet our social coach

 - Certified PEERS Adolescent & Young Adult Social Skills course provider